CarrieEBeaton/How_Session_Dotnet_Core_Web_Api/Session_1_Md/4-Build_Api_MongoDb.md

 ## Create Repositories for Data Access

-In this section, we will create a repository for encapsulating the MongoDb client functionality.
-The `ReservationService` implementation will utilize this repository for data access to mongodb data.
+In this section, we will create a repository for encapsulating the MongoDb client functionality as well as an implementation for EF Core.
+The `ReservationService` implementation will utilize these repositories for data access to mongodb data and sql data.

-The repository will also implement an interface called  `IRepository<T>` that will be used directly by the service and can be used for mocking out the mongodb client dependency during unit testing.
+The repository will also implement an interface called  `IRepository<T>` that will be used directly by the service and can be used for mocking out the mongodb client or EF Core dependency during unit testing.

 ### Create Data project